 |

-Above L to R: There are plenty of cliff-top viewpoints for sunsets; cross-section showing way-stations for drinks, eats and toilets; hire a bike with sand-tyres for getting through the beach-like parts of the plateau.
+Above L to R: Cliff-top viewpoints for sunsets; cross-section showing way-stations for drinks, eats and toilets; hire a bike with sand-tyres for getting through the beach-like parts of the plateau.

-Above: You assemble at 04.30 to trek to the cliff for sunrise.
-An Army guy leads the way - follow the flash lights!
+Below: You assemble at 04.30 to trek to the cliff for sunrise.
+Follow an Army guy leading the way.